pedrorito/ChatGPTSlackBot/README.md

 ## ChatGPT Configuration

 The `ChatGPTConfig` dictionary at the top of the `app.py` script contains the configuration for the `revChatGPT` package.
-It specifies the API token for for the OpenAI account that the bot will use to authenticate with the GPT-3 API.
+It specifies the API token for the OpenAI account that the bot will use to authenticate with the GPT-3 API.
 The value is read from the `OPENAI_API_KEY` environment variable.

 The `conversation_id` parameter in the `Chatbot` constructor is used to specify the ID of the conversation that the bot should use.
 If this parameter is not provided, the `revChatGPT` package will generate a new conversation ID for each message that the bot receives.